Search

 5. Apply car wax paste per directions.

-When the weather warms up I'm going to give it another try and see how it turns out.
+When the weather warms sunny up I'm going to give it another try and see how it turns out.

 Turk2500